-As permitted by Delaware law, we expect our board of directors and stockholders to adopt provisions in our certificate of incorporation, which will become effective as of the closing date of this offering, that limit or eliminate the personal liability of our directors.
-Our certificate of incorporation, which will become effective as of the closing date of this offering, limits the personal liability of directors for breach of fiduciary duty to the maximum extent permitted by the General Corporation Law of the State of Delaware and provides that no director will have personal liability to us or to our stockholders for monetary damages for breach of fiduciary duty.
+As permitted by Delaware law, our board of directors and stockholders adopted provisions in our certificate of incorporation, which become effective as of the closing date of our IPO, that limit or eliminate the personal liability of our directors.
+Our certificate of incorporation limits the personal liability of directors for breach of fiduciary duty to the maximum extent permitted by the General Corporation Law of the State of Delaware and provides that no director will have personal liability to us or to our stockholders for monetary damages for breach of fiduciary duty.
 However, these provisions do not eliminate or limit the liability of any of our directors:

-- · for any breach of the director's duty of loyalty to us or our stockholders; - for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - · for voting for or assenting to unlawful payments of dividends, stock repurchases or other distributions; or - for any transaction from which the director derived an improper personal benefit.
+- for any breach of the director's duty of loyalty to us or our stockholders; - for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - for voting for or assenting to unlawful payments of dividends, stock repurchases or other distributions; or - for any transaction from which the director derived an improper personal benefit.